India–EU FTA outlines calibrated, quota-based auto liberalisation with scope for Make in India

 View Full List >

 BMW Group India President and CEO Hardeep Singh Brar described the agreement as a historic and ambitious milestone reflecting India’s growing global relevance.
-He said the phased reduction of tariffs on cars and auto components could boost consumer confidence, expand product choice, and foster technological innovation, particularly in future mobility.
-With over 95% of BMW Group India’s volumes coming from locally manufactured models, Brar said the FTA could create opportunities to introduce niche products and support deeper localisation over time, even as no immediate price changes are expected.
+He said phased tariff reductions could boost consumer confidence, expand product choice, and foster technological innovation, particularly in future mobility.
+With over 95% of BMW Group India’s volumes locally manufactured, Brar said the FTA could create opportunities to introduce niche products and support deeper localisation over time, even as no immediate price changes are expected.

-Škoda Auto Volkswagen India MD and CEO Piyush Arora also welcomed the agreement, calling it a win-win for both regions.
-He said greater tariff certainty and a predictable trade framework could help evaluate the introduction of more European models in India and support long-term technology transfer and investment.
-Arora added that SAVWIPL’s near-term strategy remains unchanged, reiterating the group’s commitment to offering high-quality, competitively priced vehicles backed by strong service and ownership benefits.
+Škoda Auto Volkswagen India MD and CEO Piyush Arora called the agreement a win-win, highlighting that greater tariff certainty and a predictable trade framework could support long-term technology transfer and investment, while SAVWIPL’s near-term strategy remains unchanged.

 Broader trade gains beyond automobiles

-Beyond automobiles, the India–EU FTA eliminates tariffs of up to 10% on nearly US$ 33 billion of Indian exports across labour-intensive sectors such as textiles, apparel, leather, gems and jewellery, and engineering goods.
+Beyond automobiles, the India–EU FTA eliminates tariffs of up to 10% on nearly US$33 billion of Indian exports across textiles, apparel, leather, gems and jewellery, and engineering goods.
 Overall, the agreement reduces trade barriers on 96.6% of EU goods exports to India, with annual tariff savings estimated at around 4 billion euros.

 ADVERTISEMENT